-THIS CONSORTIUM AGREEMENT is based upon Decision No 742/2008/EC of the European Parliament and of the Council of 9 July 2008 on the Community's participation in a research and development programme undertaken by several Member States aimed at enhancing the quality of life of older people through the use of new information and communication technologies, hereinafter referred to as the Basic Act, General Agreement No. 30-CE-00228962/00-54 with its Annex: "Detailed arrangements for the AAL Joint Programme", Call for Proposals <INDICATE CALL FOR PROPOSALS>, bilateral agreements between Ambient Assisted Living Association and <INSERT CORRESPONDING NFAs>, hereinafter referred to as Administrative Agreements, bilateral agreements between <INSERT CORRESPONDING NFAs> and <INSERT CORRESPONDING PROJECT PARTNERS>, hereinafter referred to as Grant Agreements and follows the Intellectual Property Rights regime, on the basis of the REGULATION (EC) No 1906/2006 OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 18 December 2006 laying down the rules for the participation of undertakings, research centres and universities in actions under the Seventh Framework Programme and for the dissemination of research results (2007-2013), hereinafter referred to as the Rules for Participation and is made on <INSERT THE DATE>, hereinafter referred to as the Effective Date.
+THIS CONSORTIUM AGREEMENT is based upon Decision No 554/2014/EU of the European Parliament and of the Council of 15 May 2014 on the participation of the Union in the Active and Assisted Living Research and Development Programme jointly undertaken by several Member States, hereinafter referred to as the Basic Act, Delegation Agreement No. <...> with its Annex 1 "Description of entrusted tasks", Call for Proposals <INDICATE CALL FOR PROPOSALS>, bilateral agreements between the AALA and <INSERT CORRESPONDING NFBs>, hereinafter referred to as Administrative Agreements, bilateral agreements between <INSERT CORRESPONDING NFBs> and <INSERT CORRESPONDING PROJECT PARTNERS>, hereinafter referred to as Grant Agreements and follows the general rules included in EU Regulation 1290/2013 of the European Parliament and of the Council of 11 December 2013 laying down the rules for participation and dissemination in "Horizon 2020- the Framework Programme for Research and Innovation (2014-2020)" and repealing EU Regulation 1906/2006, hereinafter referred to as the Rules for Participation, and follows the intellectual property regimes laid out by <INSERT CORRESPONDING NFBs> and is made on <INSERT THE DATE>, hereinafter referred to as the Effective Date.